-Most people know about the Tian Tan big Buddha in Hong Kong.
-There is actually one more private and different temple in Tai Po, Tsz Shan Monastery.
-I was so excited to go there as it has been on my bucket list for a while.
-It’s free to visit this place, but make sure to book you tickets weeks in advance!
+Most people know about the Tian Tan big buddha in Hong Kong.
+There is actually one more private and different temple in Tai Po, Tsz Shan monastery.
+I was so excited to go there as it has been a while on my bucket list.
+It's free to visit this place, but make sure to book you tickets weeks in advance!
 The whole experience is worth it!

 It was extra special to have seen sir Li Ka-Shing (the owner, one of the richest persons on planet earth) there.

 2. Sheung Shui

 My family comes from area Sheung Shui, the north district of Hong Kong, in New Territories.

 Not many tourist comes to this area, as it is a very local area surrounded by many little villages.
 It's a side you don't really expect when you think of Hong Kong, much more nature and agriculture.